Why should you be a Volunteer Firefighter?

 All training will be provided at no cost to you.

 Generally, applicants live or own a business within the Town of View Royal.
-In certain cases, we may accept applicants from outside the Town.
+In certain cases individuals with their NFPA 1001 certification maybe accepted from outside the Town.
 However these cases are reviewed individually and would have to clearly benefit the Town and its Fire Department.

 Your probationary period will be the hardest!
 This is the first six months.
-You will be required to attend regular drill sessions every Thursday evening as well as attend the Justice Institute of BC Fire Academy within the first 6 months of your probation.
+You will be required to attend regular Saturday drill sessions every week as well as attend Vancouver Island Emergency Response Academy (On-line) within the first 6 months of your probation.
 As Firefighters you will be expected to complete NFPA 1001 Firefighter 1 & 2 qualifications over the course of your employment, as well attend the Fire Academy and other accredited training institutions.
 During your probationary period, you will be required to attend a certain percentage of your training, meetings and emergency responses.
 These requirements are at their highest level during the probationary period and are gradually reduced after probation and with seniority.

 The benefits of being a volunteer are many.
 First and foremost is the self-satisfaction that you will get from helping others in time of their greatest need.
 Here are some of the highlights with other incentives in the works.